ModelEarth/community-data/process/naics/README.md

 From 2019 forward we'll pull zip data from the same census API as our [county and state processing](/data-pipeline/industries/naics/)

-Portions of this page will be moved into a new ztca page within [data-pipeline/industries/naics](/data-pipeline/industries/naics/)

 The code and data in the current "process/naics" folder will be deleted.